top of page

 According to Clean Up Australia's most recent Litter Report, soft plastic pieces such as plastic bags, bread bags, cling film, confectionary wrappers and fresh and frozen produce bags, are the most common item found in litter.
 In addition to that, the amount of soft plastic collected has increased compared to the year before due to increased use by consumers and a lack of current facilities and programs to collect.

-To tackle our national soft plastics problem, The National Plastics Recycling Scheme (NPRS) is currently being developed by the Australian Food and Grocery Council.
+To tackle our national soft plastics problem, The National Plastics Recycling Scheme (NPRS) is currently being developed by the Australian Food and Grocery Council (AFGC).
 This initiative aims to introduce a new kerbside collection model specifically designed for household soft plastics.
-However, in the meantime, we see initiatives led by the private sector to reduce the amount of soft plastic being sent to landfill.
+At the same time, we see initiatives led by the private sector to reduce the amount of soft plastic being sent to landfill.

 Coles: Northcote, Ivanhoe, Brunswick, Moonee Ponds, Flemington